wdenton/laertes/README.md

 	$ heroku create
 	$ git push heroku master

-Heroku will tell you it's set up the service for you at `some-outlandish-hostname-2112.herokuapp.com` or something like that.
+Heroku will tell you it's set up the service for you at `some-outlandish-hostname-2112.herokuapp.com`.
 Now you can query it just like you queried your local instance before (change the hostname as necessary):

     $ curl "http://some-outlandish-hostname-2112.herokuapp.com/?lon=-87.64597&lat=41.866862&version=6.2&radius=2000&layerName=code4lib2013"